webcomics/dosage/doc/web/content/comics/SmackJeeves_Debtsettlement_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
-<th>Description</th><td><textarea name="description" cols="40" rows="3">Character info and much more can be found at: http://sites.google.com/site/debtsettlementcomic DEBT SETTLEMENT &quot; Samantha is 14-year-old girl with little to no hope for her own future.
+<th>Description</th><td><textarea name="description" cols="40" rows="3">DEBT SETTLEMENT &quot; Samantha is 14-year-old girl with little to no hope for her own future.
 Her mother is an alcoholic in a debt trap and after getting even Samantha in to trouble because of her own mistakes, the only people who can help the girl now, are on the side of the family Samantha didn't even know existed.
 Problem is, does she really want their help? &quot; DEBT SETTLEMENT:RUNAWAY BROTHERS &quot; 27 pages long spin-off which will reveal you how did Kiran and Deepak, the brothers from a super religious Aditya family ended up working for RSS. &quot;</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://debts.smackjeeves.com/comics/" size="40"/></td>